AstrobioMike/AstrobioMike.github.io/R/basics.md

 <br>

 # The wonderful world of indexing
-One of the most powerful things about R is how easy it makes it to subset vectors and tables down to whatever you are interested in via what's known as "indexing".
-Here we'll look at a couple of the ways we can specify what we would like to subset, and we'll see these in practice on a larger scale below.
+Subsetting tables or vectors in R down to just what we want is sometimes referred to as "indexing".
+And it's a nice concept to be familiar with if working at all in R. Here we'll look at a couple of the ways we can specify what we would like to subset, and we'll see these in practice on a larger scale below.

 <br>